Tushar-Naik/Algos/README.md

 1. MatrixExtend All 1 To Row and Cols
 1. Decode an input in different ways given mapping say a=1 b=2 decode 121
 1. Next Greatest Number With Same Digits
+1. All Substrings of a String
+1. Path to reach N stairs chosing 1,2 or 3 steps at a time.

 LSG Stats
 BULK: